Page 4 - Blog

 Magento 2.4.7 Release Notes

-There have been plenty of features added in this release, however, we'd like to highlight only the most important ones, worth your attention.
+There have been plenty of features added in this release, however, we'd like to highlight only the most important , usability and performance updates, worth your attention.

 Platform